silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 I am not going to pretend I don't understand why you choose the cheap option.
 I chose it too, all my life, and I chose it about myself.
 I know exactly what it feels like to decide that being ostracised is not survivable, and to arrange your life around not being.
 So I am not calling you a coward.
 I am telling you what I learned by doing the same thing: the cost does not disappear when you decline to pay it.
 It gets transferred.
 Someone smaller carries it.

-There is an entire industry built on that transfer, aimed at children, and for much of its history its measure of success has been a child who no longer looks autistic. [^36] It deserves its own essay and I will give it one.
+There is an entire industry built on that transfer, aimed at children, and for much of its history its measure of success has been a child who no longer looks autistic. [^36][^36a] It deserves its own essay and maybe one day I will give it one.
 It is not what I am asking you for here.

 What I am asking for is far smaller than an argument about an industry.
 When I start swaying, let me.